1 November 2015 to 31 October 2016

-President of the Institute – Paula Gildert FCIPS
+President of the Institute – Richard Masser FCIPS

-Chairman of the Board of Trustees – Karen Van Vuuren FCIPS
+Chairman of Global Board of Trustees – Tim Richardson FCIPS

 Chief Executive – David Noble FCIPS

 David Noble was appointed CEO of CIPS in May 2009.
-Prior to that he had been a member of the Institute’s Fellowship Selection panel and was appointed to the Board in 2008 before stepping down to take the CEO post.
-He became a full member of the new Global Board of Trustees in June 2012 following the governance restructure.
+Prior to that he had been a member of the Institute’s Fellowship Selection panel and was appointed to the Board in 2008, before leaving the Board to take the CEO post.
+Following the governance restructure in 2012 he re-joined the governing body as a full member of the new Global Board of Trustees.

 Alongside his CIPS role, David has 30 years’ corporate experience including 10 years at Board level in procurement and supply management, latterly as Group Supply Director at IMI plc, a FTSE 250 company.